How to Become a Hospital Administrator

 Explore the Steps to Become a Hospital Administrator

 Becoming a hospital administrator doesn’t happen overnight.
-It takes years of education and training to acquire the skills and knowledge necessary to run even one unit of a hospital.
-From education to certification — here are some common steps on the road to becoming a hospital administrator.
+It takes years of education and training to acquire the skills and knowledge to run even one unit of a hospital.
+From education to certification, here are some common steps on the road to becoming a hospital administrator.

 At minimum, aspiring hospital administrators need a bachelor’s degree in a healthcare-related discipline to enter the field.
-However, those who come to hospital administration may have various backgrounds.
-Whether they entered healthcare as a nurse, a radiologist, or a different job title, they may find their skills are useful in the high-level management of a facility.
-Additionally, the U.S. Bureau of Labor Statistics (BLS) notes that it’s common for hospital administrators to have a master’s degree and that employers prefer candidates with an advanced degree.
-With its combination of healthcare and business education, a program like AdventHealth University Online’s MHA/MBA Dual Degree could be perfect for healthcare professionals who want to move up the leadership ladder.
+However, those who come to choose hospital administration may have various backgrounds.
+Whether they entered healthcare as a nurse, a radiologic technologist, or in a different role, they may find their skills are useful in the high-level management of a facility.

-Running a hospital, or a single unit in one, takes a detailed understanding of the way hospitals work.
-Entry-level positions in hospital administration or management, often started after earning a bachelor’s degree, can provide future hospital administrator candidates with a look inside the way hospitals run.
-These jobs include work as a receptionist, a filing assistant, an administrative assistant, a nurse, and an office manager.
+Students researching how to become a hospital administrator should know that running a hospital, or a single unit, takes a detailed understanding of the way hospitals work.
+Entry-level positions in hospital administration or management, often obtained after earning a bachelor’s degree, can provide aspiring hospital administrator candidates with a glimpse into the various operations that define a successful hospital.
+These jobs may include work as a receptionist, a filing assistant, an administrative assistant, a nurse, or an office manager.

 The Fellow of the American College of Healthcare Executives (FACHE) certification is one of several certifications that show potential employees have the understanding and knowledge to work as hospital administrators.
-Issued by the American College of Healthcare Executives, the FACHE requires five years of executive-level healthcare management experience and a master’s or other postgraduate degree before candidates are able to sit for the certification exam.
+Issued by the American College of Healthcare Executives, the FACHE requires five years of executive-level healthcare management experience, plus a master’s degree or other postgraduate degree before candidates are able to sit for the certification exam.

 Hospital Administrator Salaries

-According to the BLS, the median annual salary for medical and health services managers, which includes hospital administrators, was $99,730 in 2018.
-However, the median annual salary for medical and health services managers working in hospitals was slightly higher: $108,730.
+According to the BLS, the median annual salary for medical and health services managers, which includes hospital administrators, was $104,280 (as of May 2020).
+However, the median annual salary for medical and health services managers working in hospitals during that same reporting period was slightly higher: $112,870.